Creating MCR Connections to 3DS Outscale

 Click Next.

-- Specify the cloud details:
+Specify the cloud details:

-- Outscale Connection Name (optional) – Specify a name for your virtual interface (VIF) that will appear in the 3DS Outscale console (Cockpit/OSC CLI).
+Outscale Connection Name (optional) – Specify a name for your virtual interface (VIF) that will appear in the 3DS Outscale console (Cockpit/OSC CLI).
 For easy mapping, use the same name for this field as you did for the VXC name on the previous page.

-- Outscale Account ID – This is the ID of the account you want to connect.
+Outscale Account ID – This is the ID of the account you want to connect.
 You can find this value in the management section of your 3DS Outscale console (Cockpit/OSC CLI).

-- BGP Auth Key (optional) – Specify the BGP MD5 key (only alphanumeric characters are permitted).
+key using alphanumeric characters only.
 If you leave this blank, Megaport negotiates a key automatically for you with 3DS Outscale which will be displayed in the Megaport Portal.
-(The key is also displayed in the OSC CLI API call, but not in the 3DS Outscale Cockpit console.)
+The key is also displayed in the OSC CLI API call, but not in the 3DS Outscale Cockpit console.Note

-- Customer IP Address – The IP Address space (in CIDR format) you will use on your network for peering.
+Customer IP Address – The IP Address space (in CIDR format) you will use on your network for peering.
 For private connections, this field is optional and if left blank, Megaport assigns a private /30 address.
 For public connections, this field is required and needs public IPs (/30) allocated by you for BGP connectivity.
 You must own the public IPs.

-- Outscale IP Address – The IP address space in CIDR format assigned in the 3DS Outscale VPC network for peering.
-This field is optional and if left blank, Megaport automatically assigns a private /30 address.
+Outscale IP Address (optional) – The IP address space in CIDR format assigned in the 3DS Outscale VPC network for peering.
+If left blank, Megaport automatically assigns a private /30 address.

 A summary page appears that includes the monthly cost.
 Click Back to make changes or click Add VXC to move this configuration to your cart.
 Once you have finished this configuration, you can configure additional VXCs or proceed through the checkout process.